Here are the program guidelines:

 - by email, as a scanned attachment.
 (Click here for email address.)

 - or by regular mail (hard copy):

 Rindge, NH 03461-9730

-The deadline for applications is June 30 each year.
+The deadline for applications is May 15 this year.

 For information about applications or general information about the Circuit Rider Program, contact Jane Hershey.